 “I do believe for every student on our campus, some moment of that kind occurred this year,” she said, asking for applause for those “daily moments of inspiration and excellence.”

-Dean Amy Jessen-Marshall took the podium next for the presentation of honors and awards, starting with first-year honors and dean’s list students, asking those members of each class to stand and be recognized.
+Dean Amy Jessen-Marshall took the podium next for the presentation of honors and awards.
+Starting with first-year honors and dean’s list students, she asked those members of each class to stand and be recognized.

 Donna Kerley ’10, a member of the Lynchburg branch of the American Association of University Women, then presented the first award to graduating senior Jocelyn Devona Jones, who received a free one-year membership to the AAUW.
-Following Jones, students were called individually to the stage to receive their awards and typically a hug from the department’s chair — until the dean reached psychology, which she realized wasn’t represented on stage.
+Following Jones, Jessen-Marshall called students to the stage to receive their awards and typically a hug from the department’s chair — until the she reached psychology, which she realized wasn’t represented on stage.

 Thinking fast, she stopped theater program director Bill Kershner as he was returning to his seat after handing out the Fine Arts Scholarship.